 Philosophical examination of the nature, meaning, and significance of sport, with special emphasis on the relationships among sport, play, and game.
 Investigation of ethical issues in sport, including sportsmanship, cheating, drug-testing, sexual equality, competition, and winning.
 Treatment of the relation of sport to social-political and aesthetic issues.
-P: One Magis Core Philosophical Ideas course, and one of the following: PHL 201, PHL 250, PHL 270, PHL 271, PHL 272, PHL 275, PHL 300, PHL 320, or PHL 399.
+P: Philosophical Ideas course, and one of the following: PHL 398 (was PHL 201), PHL 250, PHL 270, PHL 271, PHL 272, PHL 275, PHL 300, PHL 320, or PHL 399.

 AMS 393.
 African-American Literature.
 3 credits.
 SP (Same as BKS 393, ENG 393)

 A survey of representative African American literature from its inception to the present.
 The particular representative authors and genres and the historical focus of the course may differ each semester.
-P: ENG 150 or equivalent.
+P: Contemporary Composition course.